qiyuangong/Deep_Learning_Exercise/README.md

     - Analytics-Zoo Cluster Serving

 Tips: Focus on applications and examples
 How to: Choose a DL framework, and learn with examples.
 DIY like building with LeGo.
+At this stage, [Kaggle](https://www.kaggle.com/) and [Google colab](https://colab.research.google.com/) will be your best playground.

 ### Advanced knowledge